-SLIPPERY ROCK UNIVERSITY
+SLIPPERY ROCK UNIVERSTIY

 All parking on campus is by permit only.
 Designated parking areas for resident, commuter, staff and visitor are available.
-Strict enforcement of designated parking areas will occur between the hours of 7:30 a.m. and 5 p.m., Monday through Friday.
-During weekend and evening hours, all designated parking lots are considered open to the public.
-Reserved and assigned spaces are not considered open to the public.
-These spaces are clearly marked with signs and include: 15 minute parking (longer than 15 minutes or no flashers on), resident coordinator spaces, loading docks, visitor spaces, medical spaces, handicap spaces, spaces by fire hydrants, maintenance parking, on the grass, in roadways, no over-night parking areas, or any other reserved spaces and No Parking 3:00 a.m. – 6:00 a.m.” (or other time restricted spaces).
+Strict enforcement of designated parking areas will occur between 7:30 a.m. and 5:00 p.m., Monday through Friday.
+During weekend and night time hours, all designated parking lots are considered open to the public.
+Reserved or assigned spaces are not considered open to the public.
+These spaces include: 15 minute parking (longer than 15 minutes or no flashers on), resident coordinator spaces, loading docks, visitor spaces, medical spaces, handicap spaces, spaces by fire hydrants/stand pipes, maintenance parking, on the grass, in roadways, “no overnight” parking areas, or any other reserved spaces and “No Parking 3:00 a.m. – 6:00 a.m.” (or other time restricted spaces).

 All other regulations are in effect 24 hours a day, 365 days a year (including holidays).